 One evaluation of your leadership outside the classroom, using the same recommendation form.
 This evaluation may come from a club advisor, organization leader (older students are acceptable), or campus employer.
 The recommender should be someone with an IU username in order to access the online form.

 Online interview.
 You may be invited to participate in an individual online recorded interview in late March or April.
 This is an opportunity to tell us about yourself and showcase your communication and critical thinking skills.
 Instructions and information will be sent out after the application closes.

 Be sure to apply between February 1 and March 1 of your freshman year.
 This is the only time you may apply.

 The application closes at 5 p.m. on March 1 and late applications are not accepted.
 The online evaluation forms are due June 1st.
 You will be notified of your acceptance during the summer by mid-July.

 If you were not directly admitted to the Kelley School of Business but are interested in the honors program, you will file your Kelley School of Business application the same spring semester that you apply for the honors program.

-If you have any questions about admissions, please contact us at email@example.com.
-Prospective honors applicants may also visit our Zoom drop-ins that you can find on the Student Appointment Scheduler.
+If you have any questions about admissions, please contact us at firstname.lastname@example.org.
+Prospective honors applicants may also visit our virtual or in-person drop-ins that you can find on the Student Appointment Scheduler.